 WordPress is one of the most popular, powerful and flexible Content Management System (CMS) that helps you easily create and manage a fully functional website or a blogging site.
 After installation of the website, all you need is a web browser to manage, maintain and monitor your website.
 This article explains how you can set up WordPress manually on your web server and locally on your computer.

-Simply said, is awesome.
-It powers more than 29% of the internet – which means more than a quarter website on the internet is using WordPress as its Content Management System, which amounts to more than 60 million websites.
-One of the WordPress e reasons that WordPress is so popular is its ease of use – from installation to getting the site up and managing the content.
-Not only that you can extend the features of your WordPress website using plugins that are easily and abundantly available online.
-And since WordPress is an open source software, all the cost that you will have to mark your presence online is for getting a web hosting and for the domain name.
+One of the reasons that WordPress is so popular is its ease of use – from installation to getting the site up and managing the content.
+Not only that you can extend the features of your WordPress website using plugins that are easily and abundantly available on WordPress plugin directory and other sources.
+And since WordPress is an open source software, all the money that you will have to spend to mark your presence online is for getting a web hosting and for the domain name.

 WordPress is surprisingly easy to set up.
 And when I say easy, it just takes about five minutes for the installation.